sjonathan504504-creator/face-recognition/README.md

-# Facial Recognition and Capture
+# Face Recognition and Capture

 **React + TypeScript application** using **MediaPipe Face Landmarker** to guide the user in capturing images of their face from different angles (liveness check).